-Bowral fabric store Loom is situated on Bong Bong Street, just opposite the belle property Bowral office.
+Bowral fabric store Loom is situated on Bong Bong Street, Bowral, just near my office.
 Lucky for me, as when NSW Health began encouraging us to wear masks, I decided to draw on my old sewing skills and make my own.

 I wanted something that was functional, as well as fashionable, so I stepped into Loom and shopped up a storm.
 There were so many unique silks; I was beside myself with delight.
 I chose a handful, took them home and fashioned them into gorgeous masks.

 While I was there, I decided to also pick up some stunning prints and other bright fabrics to make clothes for my grandchildren.
 I have absolutely loved sharpening my sewing skills again and using another outlet for my creativity.
 This is something that 29 year old Charlotte Bayliss, owner of this gorgeous Bowral fabric store, has been seeing a lot of lately.

 “A lot of my customers are saying the same,” she said when I chatted with her recently.
 “They’ve been getting their sewing machines out and have been making dresses.
 Many have bought patterns – even before we went into lockdown, and made some gorgeous items of clothing.”

 Charlotte’s shop is one of the few lucky businesses that has managed to thrive throughout the Covid-19 pandemic.
 It seems many people are returning to activities they can enjoy at home, especially ones that are productive, while they are self-isolating.
 Enter, sewing your own garments.